DNdiamon/Waterrays/README.md

-# Raytracing
+# Waterrays
-a ractracer built on python
+a raytracer built in python.